Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Numerical Experiments

 We then compare the CONFIG emulator with the aforementioned baseline models.
 For each experiment, we first generate $n=50$ design points over \textit{both} input and fidelity parameters via the MaxPro design \citep{joseph2015maximum}.
 Here, we set the range for each fidelity parameter to be between 0.1 and 0.4, to mimic the reality that simulations are prohibitively expensive for small choices of fidelity parameters $t_i$.
 Using this design, we then collect training data from the multi-fidelity Currin function $\eta(\mathbf{x},\mathbf{t})$.
 For validation, we randomly select $N=\text{1,000}$ points over the input parameter space as the testing set and compare how well these models predict the Currin function $\phi(\mathbf{x})$ in terms of mean squared error (MSE) and its empirical coverage ratio of 95\% predictive intervals.
 This procedure is then replicated 20 times.

 Figure~\ref{fig:currin_park_results} (left) shows the boxplots of testing MSEs and a scatterplot of empirical coverage rates against MSEs for the compared models, with Table \ref{tab:currin_park} (left) reporting its corresponding average MSEs and coverage ratios.
-Here, two extreme outliers with large MSE and low coverage (one for each TWY model) were excluded from the scatterplot for clearer visualization.
 There are several observations of interest.
 First, CONFIG (with either Kernel 1 or Kernel 2) outperforms existing models in terms of average MSE.
 This suggests that, by embedding the underlying conglomerate multi-fidelity structure within the non-stationary kernel specification, the proposed model can indeed provide better emulation over models that do not explicitly integrate this information.
 The improved performance of CONFIG over the TWY models also suggests that, when \textit{multiple} fidelity parameters are present in the simulator, the use of such information can be useful for reducing emulation error over the TWY models, which aggregate fidelity into a single parameter.
 Finally, CONFIG with Kernel 2 provides noticeably better performance than Kernel 1; this may be because there is little interaction between the two fidelity parameters under the piecewise grid interpolation of $\eta(\mathbf{x},\mathbf{t})$.

 As for coverage ratios (Figure~\ref{fig:currin_park_results} and Table \ref{tab:currin_park}, left), we first note that among the 20 replications, not all empirical coverage ratios can attain the nominal rate of 95\%.
 This highlights an inherent challenge for multi-fidelity uncertainty quantification, as one requires \textit{extrapolation} beyond the range of simulated fidelity parameters to predict for the (limiting) highest fidelity code.
 This becomes more pronounced for the considered conglomerate setting with \textit{multiple} fidelity parameters and limited data.
 We see that the standard GP yields the lowest coverage rates; this is unsurprising, as it fails to account for the non-stationary behavior of fidelity parameters $\mathbf{t}$ from numerical convergence.
 Both CONFIG and TWY provide comparable coverage rates that are slightly below 95\%, particularly that for CONFIG Kernel 2.
 We will address this undercoverage later in Section \ref{sec:bayes_res}.